timescale/docs/promscale/query-data/advanced-queries.md

 PromQL alone to accurately calculate percentiles when aggregating over both time and series.

 ## Other complex queries
 The examples in this section are for querying metrics from Prometheus and `node_exporter`.
 A more complex example provided by [Dan Luu][sql-query-dan-luu] shows how you can discover Kubernetes containers that are over-provisioned.
-In this query, you find containers whose 99th percentile memory utilization is low, like this:
+In this query, you find containers whose ninety-ninth percentile memory utilization is low, like this:

 ```sql
 WITH memory_allowed as (
   SELECT